dib-lab/2013-khmer-counting/tutorial.rst

 The instructions below will reproduce all of the figures in the paper, and will then compile the paper from scratch using the new figures.

-(Note that you can also start with ami-61885608, which has all the below software installed.) % not yet

 Starting up a machine and get necessary data for reproduction
 -------------------------------------------------------------